 Some personality types might be at a higher risk of depression, such as highly sensitive people with a troubled childhood.

-Chronic stress increases cortisol and indirectly reduce brain neurotransmitters such as serotonin and dopamine which can contribute to depression.
+Chronic stress increases cortisol and indirectly reduces brain neurotransmitters such as serotonin and dopamine, which can contribute to depression.

-Depression rates vary by country, state and city.
-People living in urban areas have a higher risk than ones living in rural areas.
-Risk also varies according to the geography of land, for example suicide rate is related to altitude (7).
+Depression rates vary by country, state, and city.
+People living in urban areas have a higher risk than those living in rural areas.
+Risk also varies according to the geography of land—for example, suicide rate is related to altitude (7).

-People who struggle to find meaning in their life or with concepts such as death might develop existential depression.
-Or loss of motivation to search for meaning or purpose.
+People who struggle to find meaning in their life or with concepts such as death might develop existential depression, or a loss of motivation to search for meaning or purpose.

-For treatment of depression to be effective, the causes have to be thoroughly explored.
-And a treatment program to directly address the causes has to be devised for each patient.
+For the treatment of depression to be effective, the causes have to be thoroughly explored—and a treatment program to directly address the causes has to be devised for each patient.